bonaventuresimeon/hands-on-devops-cloudnative/4.0 - Deploy to K8s/readme.md

 # Deploy Your to Kubernetes
-In this Phase we will work on k8s Ingress Features
+In this Phase we will work on k8s app deployment and  Ingress.
+We deploy your app as deployment and expose externally

 - Deploy an app from Docker Hub
 - Expose it using Ingress + NGINX